Every Ping Pong Serve (With Pictures)

 • Continue your racket motion a little past the ball to ensure you don’t slow down upon contact

-3. Reverse pendulum serve
+3. Reverse Pendulum Serve

 The reverse pendulum serve is the opposite to the pendulum serve.
 You initially set up for the serve in the same way but strike the ball in the opposite direction, generating anti-clockwise sidespin.